sinankalkan/CENG501-Spring2021/project_Durhan/Sample_readme.md

 ![render_2](https://user-images.githubusercontent.com/47567854/127366875-5f90533f-07f8-4eb0-8f5a-ed42c5f02176.png)

+Here, a is the well width and μ is the mass of the particle which is taken to be 1 in each experiment. ħ is the Planck's constant in natural units.
 As far as the perturbed system is concerned, a perturbation term should be added to the unperturbed Hamiltonian i.e.

 ![add_hams](https://user-images.githubusercontent.com/47567854/127367931-2d522c02-297b-43f6-930f-9c9f88650724.png)